Key Elements of the JobKeeper Scheme.

 - Employers can present workers with written stand down directions, including reducing hours of work, and will be empowered to direct employees to perform new duties not strictly outlined in their job descriptions, within reason.

-- A summary of the new employment arrangments have been outlined on the Business Australia website.
+- A summary of the new employment arrangements have been outlined on the Business Australia website.
 Learn more here.

 Unfortunately, the ATO still needs to provide directions as to how to register for the JobKeeper subsidy, and how to calculate the 30% decline in revenue (i.e from when, over what period etc).
 We will keep you updated when we know these details.